Orange-OpenSource/ods-ios/docs/components/lists.md

 - Standard with trailing actions
 - Selection with trailing icons (selection indicators)

-All items are composed with:
+All items are composed of:
 - Title
 - Subtitle (optional)
 - Leading icon (optional)